 For everyone from Mad Men obsessives to pre-Federation fans, these antiques shops and homewares stores prefer the pre-loved to the pre-packed.
-Spend a day leisurely browsing what's in store and you'll learn a little something from the owners, who all have a great story to tell.
+We got splendidly lost in sprawling antique warehouses and learnt a little something from the owners of unusual independent stores, who all have a great story to tell.

 We didn’t anticipate finding a collection of baby gasmasks so appealing – nor, for that matter, a pair of polio prosthetics – but, as we found ourselves inside the new warehouse from vintage and antiques collectors Apostlebird there was a strong sense of fascination with the metal juvenile legs dangling from the beams.
 Unlike the provincial French furniture dealers and the Rockabilly outfitters of the Inner West, this store has an air of something far more macabre.